 Things to Do During Spring Break at Disneyland

-- Egg-Stravaganza – purchase a special map and stickers for an Easter-time Disneyland park scavenger hunt.
-This fun and inexpensive activity hasn’t been announced for 2020 yet.
+- Egg-Stravaganza – purchase a special map and stickers for an Easter-time Disneyland park scavenger hunt through the Downtown Disney District.
+This fun and inexpensive activity runs from March 15th – April 18th 2021.

-Save a Few Dollars More on Your Disneyland Getaway!
+Save a Few Dollars More on Your SoCal Spring Break Getaway!